 On January 3rd, 2013 the Chemical and Biomedical Engineering Department moved into Institute Hall.
 Click here to see a time-lapse video of the construction of the building.
 The building is approximately 86,000 square feet and includes:

-- Twelve 750 sqaure foot dedicated faculty research labs
+- Twelve 750 square foot dedicated faculty research labs

 - A 2500 square foot chemical engineering unit operations teaching lab that will provide the students with the opportunity to get hands on experience in the main Chemical Engineering processes like distillation, absorption, adsorption, filtration, and reaction engineering.
 The distillation, absorption and adsorption columns, the ultrafiltration system, and the chemical reactors include automated control systems, which introduce the students to topics in chemical process control.

-- Both wet and dry biomedical engineering teaching lab with an advanced instructional system that includes the hardware and software to perform different assessment of human physiolog that include cardiovascular, respiratory, musculoskelital and nervous systems.
+- Both wet and dry biomedical engineering teaching lab with an advanced instructional system that includes the hardware and software to perform different assessment of human physiology that include cardiovascular, respiratory, musculoskeletal and nervous systems.